 Drinking coffee or tea on an empty stomach or right before a meal can interfere with good digestion, and lead to an imbalance in the doshas.
 Instead, opt for herbal teas or warm water with lemon to support good digestion, and maintain balance.

-Consuming locally sourced, seasonal fruits, herbs and vegetables ensures that your body receives the nutrients it needs during different times of the year.
+Consuming locally sourced, seasonal fruits, herbs, and vegetables ensures that your body receives the nutrients it needs during different times of the year.
 This practice also aligns with the Ayurvedic principle of living in harmony with nature.

 For a comprehensive list of seasonal food list, head over to this page.